-As a specialism I have in-depth knowledge of autism, Asperger syndrome and PDA (pathological demand avoidance).
-These conditions can create very high levels of anxiety as you try to make sense of the world around you.
-This can be very debilitating.
-Together we can discuss and explore how your condition affects you and explore ways to enable you to reduce or manage the anxiety in your life.
+Being Autistic can increase the possibility of developing very high levels of anxiety as you try to make sense of the world around you.
+This can feel very debilitating.
+Together we can discuss and explore how your autism/PDA affects you and explore ways to enable you to reduce or manage the anxiety in your life.

 I am an experienced Integrative counsellor and Member of the BACP.
 I have a diploma in child counselling and Post Graduate Certificate (Dist) in Autism with Sheffield University.

 Training, qualifications & experience

-I am a qualified integrative counsellor and a member of the BACP and SEBDA.
-I will provide support and counselling to youths from the age of 10 upwards and adults.
+I am a qualified integrative counsellor and a registered member of the BACP .
+I provide support and counselling to children and youths.

 Areas of counselling I deal with